-Straight Talk Support Group was started by Ms. Bessie Elmore in March of 2013 as a support group for those who sought answers and resources for the loved ones they were supporting during incarceration.
-Her experience in reentry came as mother of a justice involved son who spent twenty-five years under confinement in North Carolina’s Department of Corrections.
+Straight Talk Support Group Transitional House Resource Center (STSG) was founded by Ms. Bessie Elmore in March 2013 as a support group for families seeking answers, support, and resources for loved ones impacted by incarceration.
+Her understanding of reentry and family support came from her own lived experience as the mother of a justice-involved son who spent nearly twenty-five years under confinement within North Carolina’s Department of Corrections.
+Through supporting her son and connecting with other families facing similar challenges, Ms. Elmore recognized the need for stronger community support systems for both incarcerated individuals and those returning home.

 OUR MISSION